 The possibility of super cold temperatures daunted me enough that I had withdrawn from the “unsupported” category in which I’d raced in 2017 and 2018.
 Unsupported riders could not use the three race checkpoint to warm up, rest, and dry out, nor to resupply with food and water.
 I had successfully finished the AH both years I’d gone unsupported, but both races had been ragged and hard.
 I decided I didn’t need to prove to myself that I could finish unsupported again, especially if the temperatures were going to be terrible.

-I didn’t have a pang of regret about not racing unsupported as I rode on race morning from the hotel to the start line at the city ice arena in International Falls.
+I didn’t have a pang of regret about not racing unsupported as I rode the Blue Buffalo on race morning from the hotel to the start line at the city ice arena in International Falls.
 Temps were just below zero – perfect .
 I spent a little too much time at the start saying hi to friends and then trying to troubleshoot another rider’s flat tire, so when the fireworks went off at 7 a.m., I still hadn’t turned on my GPS or buckled my helmet.
 Oops!
-I did manage to get moving before the skiers started two minutes later, though, and soon enough I as moving up through the pack.
+I did manage to get moving before the skiers started two minutes later, though, and soon enough I was moving up through the pack.
 Waaaay up front, I could see the blinking red lights of the three guys who would vie for the win: Jorden Wakeley from Michigan and Ben Doom and Neil Beltchenko from Minnesota.

 For the first ten miles of the race, heading south from International Falls on the Blue Ox Trail, I rode with a sizable group.
 We were moving fast, but not overly so, and even better, we were riding smoothly.
 None of the spastic passing or abrupt stops that sometimes mess with the rhythm in this early stretch.
 Within an hour, we made the turn off Blue Ox and onto the Arrowhead Trail: wide, smooth, lit by the sun that had just appeared over the treeline ahead.
 As usual, the big group broke up here, with a few riders stopping at the three-sided wooden shelter to adjust clothes or to eat and drink, a few others speeding up to take advantage of the good track, some others slowing to recover from too much effort already.